tibs/markup-history/notes-per-slide.rst

 Jerome H. Saltzer for CTSS (Compatible Time Sharing System)

-Ported to BCPL and then Multics.
+Ported to BCPL and Multics.
 Ancestor to roff and thus, ultimately, all of the roff family.

 In the 1980s/1990s I used Digital Standard Runoff, also a direct descendant.